Heavy on herbs, the ripeness of the warm season and the lemony tang of sumac.

 salt and freshly cracked pepper

-Lebanese fattoush is heavy on herbs, the ripeness of the warm season and the lemony tang of sumac.
-Juicy sweet grapes, ripe tomatoes, fresh cucumbers and crunchy radish.
-With plenty of yesterday’s pita crumbled through – one of our very favourites for a solo lunch or to sit in the centre of a celebratory Harvest feast!
+A beautifully fresh Lebanese fattoush is heavy on herbs, the ripeness of the warm season and the lemony tang of sumac.
+It’s got all the good things.
+Sweet juicy grapes, ripe tomatoes, fresh cucumbers and radish… with yesterday’s toasted pita crumbled through.
+One of our very favourites for a humble feast or to sit in the centre of a celebratory table!

 Open the pita leaves with your hands and gently bake the 4 single leaves on the oven rack until crisp.
 Some folks recommend drizzling oil and sometimes extra sumac on the pita, but I don’t tend to bother as it absorbs the dressing soon enough.